caddyserver/caddy/modules/caddyhttp/tracing/README.md

 ### Environment variables

-It can be configured using the environment variables defined by the [OpenTelemetry Environment Variable Specification](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/sdk-environment-variables.md).
+This module can be configured using the environment variables defined by the [OpenTelemetry Environment Variable Specification](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/sdk-environment-variables.md).

-If neither OTEL_EXPORTER_OTLP_INSECURE nor OTEL_EXPORTER_OTLP_SPAN_INSECURE is provided, then:

-1. If OTEL_EXPORTER_OTLP_CERTIFICATE or OTEL_EXPORTER_OTLP_TRACES_CERTIFICATE are specified they will be used for TLS.
-2. Else if both OTEL_EXPORTER_OTLP_CERTIFICATE and OTEL_EXPORTER_OTLP_TRACES_CERTIFICATE are not specified, then default TLS with the default `tls.Config` config will be used for an exporter.

 For the exporter configuration details, please see [spec](https://github.com/open-telemetry/opentelemetry-specification/blob/v1.7.0/specification/protocol/exporter.md)